abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 center for eating.
 In a similar way, we have a web made from our senses, and at its center is our heart and our ability to be aware.
-When this web is touched by some form of contact, we can draw that into the heart and—exercising sense restraint—we can reflect, investigate, and deal with that contact skillfully, according to Dhamma, without getting swept up in reaction and proliferation.
+When this web is touched by some form of contact, we can draw that into the heart and---exercising sense restraint---we can reflect, investigate, and deal with that contact skillfully, according to Dhamma, without getting swept up in reaction and proliferation.
 When we take this quality of sense restraint as our center, we carry it into our daily lives of social